eyezhick/PyAOgmaNeo-docs/docs/api_reference/index.md

 # PyAOgmaNeo API Reference

 PyAOgmaNeo is a Python binding for AOgmaNeo (Adaptive Ogma Neo), a library implementing Sparse Predictive Hierarchies (SPH).
-SPH is a novel machine learning architecture that combines hierarchical processing with sparse coding and temporal prediction to create adaptive, general-purpose learning systems.
+SPH is a neuromorphic machine learning architecture that combines hierarchical processing with sparse coding and temporal prediction, inspired by the structure and function of biological neural networks.
+It creates adaptive, general-purpose learning systems that process information efficiently.

-## Overview

 ### Key Features
-- Hierarchical sparse predictive coding
+- Neuromorphic hierarchical sparse predictive coding
 - Online learning with no separate training phase
 - Temporal sequence prediction and learning
 - Reinforcement learning capabilities